You may have heard the term dry needling or read about how it can reduce pain. But what exactly is dry needling, and how does it work?

 Acupuncture and dry needling use a similar method, but they are applied in different clinical settings by different types of healthcare professionals.

 Dry needling, also known as trigger point dry needling, is a common clinical practice in Western Medicine.
-The practice of acupuncture has roots in traditional Chinese medicine and is applied by a certified acupuncturist.
+Acupuncture, which has roots in traditional Chinese medicine, is applied by a certified acupuncturist.

 Practitioners of each procedure are credentialed differently, and dry needling is typically applied by credentialed physical therapists or medical doctors.
 Dry needling has undergone many systematic reviews and clinical trials, while acupuncture has been studied less extensively.